julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 (“Thou art the oldest of herbs,
 Mighty against the evil one’s trials—may you shield us.”)

-The Lacnunga, 10th century Anglo-Saxon medical manuscript
+Source: The Lacnunga, 10th century Anglo-Saxon medical manuscript

 ---